TXF Export: What to Expect

 • Amounts are negative in TXF files (this is normal for expense entries)

-For technical details, see the TXF specification.
+For technical details on TXF, you can read the TXF specification.

 Export and import steps

-1. On your dashboard, click Download Data
+1. On your dashboard, click Download data

 2. Select the tax year